ielkhalloufi/quarkus-aws-lambda-http-kotlin/README.md

 Deploy your package:
 `sam deploy --template-file packaged.yaml --capabilities CAPABILITY_IAM --stack-name <YOUR_STACK_NAME>`

-For more information see the offical [quarkus website](https://quarkus.io/guides/amazon-lambda-http)
+For more information concerning build and deploy, see the offical [quarkus website](https://quarkus.io/guides/amazon-lambda-http)

+Want to add Oauth2?
+See the [quarkus website](https://quarkus.io/guides/security-oauth2) for an excellent explanation.